FabrizioCafolla/lumen-microservice/readme.md

     -Fixed ResponseService custom method
     -Add new Cache service system, implement repository with method.
     -Create serialization json encode for cache system

-  ##### v1.0.4 beta
-    -Fixed AuthService and remove Abstract class
-    -Fixed ApiService transform
-    -Fixed and Add method ACLService

-  ##### v1.0.3 beta
-    -Fixed docker-compose build
-    -Add redis cli to develop env (docker-compose) -Add LogService for log managment

-   ##### v1.0.2 beta
-       The release is ready to be used in develop and production environments using in the first case docker-compose while in the second Docker.
-The code you develop when ready will have to build it with the Docker commands and then upload to Dockerhub or AWS ECR.
-The image created will allow you to have your app ready to be used by the ECS tasks

-       After docker build => in the image all the necessary php extensions are installed, the relative vendors are downloaded, the workdir permissions are set and above all the docker-compose and git files are ignored.
-The port are not exposed because it is done in ECS

-       Features
-       Add Dockerfile and dockerignore for ecs production

 ## License